All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

-These courses are designed for graduate students in the neurosciences and other departments that are part of the interdisciplinary program (i.e., Biology, Cog Sci).
+These courses are designed for graduate students in the neurosciences and other departments that are part of the interdisciplinary program (i.e., Biology, Cog Sci, Psychology).
 These courses have been designed to cover as much basic neuroscience as possible in three quarters of study.
 It will combine two three-hour meetings each week with a 1.5 hour lecture and a 1.5 hour discussion of papers.
 These will be required courses for all first-year neurosciences graduate students.
 Biology will cross-list courses under Biology headings, making it a requirement of first-year Biology graduate students.
 Prerequisites: graduate student or consent of instructor.
 (F,W,S)

 NEU 210.
 Neurobiology Boot Camp (4)

-For incoming doctoral students in Neurobiology, Computational Neurobiology, and Neurosciences.
-During the first two weeks in September, students commit to 10–15 hours per day in lectures and laboratories in electrophysiology, cellular anatomy, molecular biology, optical imaging, and computational neurobiology.
+For incoming doctoral students in neurobiology, computational neurosciences, and neurosciences.
+During the first two weeks in September, students commit to ten to fifteen hours per day in lectures and laboratories in electrophysiology, cellular anatomy, molecular biology, optical imaging, and computational neurobiology.
 Students also attend weekly seminars during fall quarter.
 Prerequisites: graduate standing only.
-For students in the following major codes: BI77, BI79, NE75.
+For students in the following major codes: BI77, BI79, NE75, NE78.